-B.1.17 Indicate, where appropriate, the identity of any board members who sit on board(s) of directors or hold senior management posts in companies having significant shareholdings in the listed company and/or its group companies:
+B.1.17.
+Indicate, where appropriate, the identity of any Board members who are likewise members of the Boards of Directors or hold senior management posts in companies that own significant holdings in the listed Company and/or its group companies.

-Name or corporate name of director Name or corporate name of significant shareholder Post Mr. Javier Alonso Ruiz Ojeda Banco de España General Manager of Operations, Markets and Payment Systems Mr. José Antonio Álvarez Álvarez Banco Santander, S.A.
-General Manager (Financial Management and Investor Relations) Mr. José A. Barreiro Hernández Banco Bilbao Vizcaya Argentaria, S.A.
-Member of the Management Committee for the Wholesale Banking and Asset Management business area Mr. Ignacio Benjumea Cabeza de Vaca Banco Santander, S.A.
-General Manager and General Secretary and Secretary to the Board Mr. Ricardo Laiseca Asla Banco Bilbao Vizcaya Argentaria, S.A.
-Manager of the Global Markets unit of the Wholesale Businesses and Asset Management business area Mr. Ramiro Mato García-Ansorena BNP Paribas, Société Anonyme Head of the BNP Group in Spain, Director of Business Banking and member of the Investment Banking Management Committee Mr. Tomás Muniesa Arantegui Caja de Ahorros y Pensiones de Barcelona Assistant Executive General Manager (Financial, Insurance and International business areas) Mr. Carlos Stilianopoulos Ridruejo Caja de Ahorros y Monte de Piedad de Madrid Assistant General Manager and Head of Treasury and Capital Markets
+Name or corporate name of Director Name or corporate name of significant shareholder Post Javier Alonso Ruiz Ojeda Banco de España General Manager of Operations, Markets and Payment Systems José A. Barreiro Hernández Banco Bilbao Vizcaya Argentaria, S.A.
+Member of the Management Committee for the Wholesale Banking & Asset Management business area Ricardo Laiseca Asla Banco Bilbao Vizcaya Argentaria, S.A.
+Manager of the Global Markets Unit of the Wholesale Businesses and Asset Management business area Tomás Muniesa Arantegui Caja de Ahorros y Pensiones de Barcelona Assistant Executive General Manger (Financial, Insurance and International business areas) Carlos Stilianopoulos Ridruejo Caja de Ahorros y Monte de Piedad de Madrid Assistant General Manager and Head of Treasury and Capital Markets (until 31 December 2010).

-List, if appropriate, any relevant relations other than those indicated in the section above that link members of the board of directors with significant shareholders and/or their group companies:
+List, if appropriate, any relevant relationships other than those indicated under the section above, that link members of the Board of Directors with significant shareholders and/or their group companies.